haskellweekly/haskellweekly/data/newsletter/issue-175.markdown

     > We are delighted to announce the first Hackage release of optics, a Haskell library for defining and using lenses, traversals, prisms and other optic kinds.

 -   [GSoC: The Conclusion](https://vijayphoenix.github.io/blog/gsoc-the-conclusion/) by Vijay Tadikamalla
-    > Finally, it’s time to wrap up and finalize the project.
+    > Finally, it's time to wrap up and finalize the project.
 Here is my GSoC project HsYAML.
 Undoubtedly, it was the best summer.

 -   [GSoC-2019](https://github.com/kderme/gsoc/blob/6f644e801e388af891bacbd28d5386b5d5e16bb3/blog/meta-blog.md) by Kostas Dermentzis
     > In my gsoc-2019 project, I used quickcheck-state-machine to write tests about different dbs, with the aim to test new functionality that I added to these dbs, provide good examples of how to write tests using q-s-m, and also improve q-s-m itself.